inikep/lizard/examples/blockStreaming_lineByLine.md

 ## How the compression works

-First of all, allocate "Ring Buffer" for input and LZ5 compressed data buffer for output.
+First of all, allocate "Ring Buffer" for input and Lizard compressed data buffer for output.

 ```
 (1)